 Parish Councils have a number of basic responsibilities in making the lives of local communities more comfortable, many of which are often taken for granted.
 Essentially these powers fall within three main categories; representing the whole electorate within the parish; delivering services to meet local needs; and striving to improve the quality of life in the parish.

 Oswestry Rural Parish Council has 1 Committee, the Personnel Committee.
-The Terms of Reference can be viewed through the links below.
+These are the Committee’s Terms of Reference

 It was agreed to stop holding meetings of the Finance and Services Committee during the financial year 2018/19.